AyaElsackaan/Virtual-OS/README.md

 Contains the timeline of start, pause, resume and finish of each process after running the selected algorithm.

 ### scheduler.perf
-Contains the CPU utilization percentage, as well as both the mean and the standard deviation of the weighted turaround time.
+Contains the CPU utilization percentage, as well as both the mean and the standard deviation of the weighted turnaround time.

 ### memory.log
 Contains the timeline of memory allocation and deallocation after applying the buddy system allocation algorithm.